 Grants up to £20,000 (up to 40% of total cost) for projects which reduce the carbon footprint of a business; could help businesses trying to reduce their regular costs in the light of Covid-19.
 Contact the programme for advice and support.

-- Longer duration energy storage demonstration Innovation competition and Offshore Wind Demonstration programme launching spring 2021 – potential projects can register an interest online now.
+- Longer duration energy storage demonstration Innovation competition with pre-competition registration by 14 July and further competition stages later this year.
 Part of the Government’s Net Zero Innovation Portfolio.

 - Workplace Charging Scheme